s-weigand/ipynb-share/pandas_tricks/pandas_MySql_example/readme.md

 # Minimal example on how to use pandas with a MySql database

 For this example to work crossplatform it uses [Docker](https://www.docker.com/get-started) to run the MySql database.
-Install Docker and run the following command in this directory to start the database server.
+Install [Docker-compose](https://docs.docker.com/compose/install/) and run the following command in this directory to start the database server.

 `docker-compose up -d`